Security experts say the Russians are right in taking the threat seriously.

 Two Russian-speaking men featured in the video are identified as members of Ansar al-Sunna, the name of a Jihadist group operating in Iraq.
 It was unclear whether the men in the video had received funding or training from that group or only adopted its name.

 There was no confirmation the two men were the suicide bombers who struck the southern Russian city of Volgograd last month as the video claims.
 Scores of people were also injured by the bombings of a train station and a bus.

 Russia's National Anti-Terrorism Committee said Monday it was studying the video and would have no immediate comment.
 The video couldn't be viewed in Russia, where Internet providers cut access to it under a law that bans the "dissemination of extremist materials."

-The video was released by the Vilayat Dagestan, one of the units that make up the so-called Caucasus Emirate, an umbrella group for the rebels seeking to establish an independent Islamic state in the North Caucasus.
+It was released by the Vilayat Dagestan, one of the units that make up the so-called Caucasus Emirate, an umbrella group for the rebels seeking to establish an independent Islamic state in the North Caucasus.

 Doku Umarov, a Chechen warlord who leads the Emirate, had ordered a halt to attacks on civilian targets in 2012.
 But he rescinded that order in July, urging his followers to strike the Sochi Olympics, which he denounced as "satanic dances on the bones of our ancestors."
 The games run from Feb.
 7-23.